Sovamorco/BHBot/README.md

 - Even supports custom fonts
 - ~~Brews you coffee~~ (only tea supported for now)

-# Installation
-Latest release can always be downloaded [here](https://sovamor.co/bhbot)

-I will also try to release all stable versions to GitHub releases

-Bot will auto-update as soon as any updates are released according to selected branch in settings

 # Usage
 Should be pretty straightforward.
 Just select needed settings and click "Start" :)